Lawyer defending Trump accustomed to political disaster - WTMJ

 It may have marked the high point for him.

-Castor’s moment in the national glare, televised from the well of the Senate chamber, was seen as an ambling and at times aimless hour-long disquisition in search of a point.
+Castor’s moment in the national glare Tuesday, televised from the Senate chamber, was seen as an ambling and at times aimless hour-long disquisition in search of a point.
 And that was just the opinion of several Republican senators, including steadfast supporters of the president.

 “I thought I knew where he was going, and I really didn’t know where it was going,” said Sen. Lindsey Graham, R-S.C., who is among Trump’s most fervent backers.